RajMazumder18110/OrbitSphereContracts/README.md

-# OrbitSphereContracts
+# OrbitSphere Contracts
-This repository contains the smart contracts for OrbitSphere.
-Manage server rentals securely using USDC/USDT, with features like payment processing, rental tracking, and automation triggers for AWS server creation and deletion.
+This repository hosts the smart contracts powering OrbitSphere, the decentralized server lending platform.
+These contracts enable secure server rentals using USDC/USDT, handle payment processing, and track rental durations.
+Key features include:

+- Payment management for hourly rentals.
+- Automated event triggers for backend listeners.
+- Transparent and decentralized operations.

+The contracts are designed for reliability, security, and compatibility with blockchain standards, forming the foundation of OrbitSphere’s infrastructure.